 One of the things I get asked about the most on instagram when I talk about my decision to cut my mum out of my life last year is “how do you talk to your kids about the fact that they don’t have contact with their Grandma?” or “how do the kids cope?’
-I think it’s one of the hardest parts of an already difficult decision, but I can say hand on heart that it’s a necessary decision for my children’s wellbeing as well as mine.
+As we’re coming up to Mother’s Day and people are spending an increasing amount of time with their female loved ones, I think the whole situation is amplified.
+It’s one of the hardest parts of an already difficult decision, but I can say hand on heart that it’s a necessary decision for my children’s wellbeing as well as mine.

 Here are a few of things I’ve found useful when talking to my children about parental estrangement and, if you have chosen to have no contact with Grandparent/s, I hope this is useful for you too.